Skills First: Subsidise your training

 You can enrol in a maximum of two government-subsidised courses in one year (including courses on the approved Foundation Skills List).
 This maximum doesn’t include pre-apprenticeships for individuals who want to enrol in an apprenticeship.
 You can undertake up to two government-subsidised courses at one time (including courses on the approved Foundation Skills List).

 You can only ever begin a maximum of two government-subsidised courses at the same qualification level.
 This restriction does not apply to courses on the Foundation Skills List, Victorian Certificate of Education (VCE)/Victorian Certificate of Applied Learning (VCAL) or to students starting training again in the same qualification (at the same or a different provider).
-Contact AHRI Program Advisor to find out about the Skills First process.
+Go to question 4.

 Question 4.
 Do you hold an Australian qualification at the same level (Certificate IV), or higher?

 NO, then you may be eligible for a government funded training place.
-Contact AHRI Program Advisor and start the Skills First eligibility and suitability pre-training review process.
+Contact the AHRI Career Support team and start the Skills First eligibility and suitability pre-training review process.

-If you are referred to training under a special initiative, you may not need to meet certain criteria to be eligible for a Victorian government-subsidised place.
+If you are referred to training under a special Victorian government initiative, you may not need to meet certain criteria to be eligible for a Victorian government-subsidised place.

 Specific initiatives include: